jdoubleu/lambda-discord-bot-d3-leaderboard/README.md

 # AWS Lambda Diablo III Discord Bot
-A AWS Lambda powered discord bot which tracks players on the leaderboard.
+A AWS Lambda powered Discord bot which tracks players on the leaderboard.
+With [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) this function can be configured to repeatedly (e.g. every 4 hours) fetch rift leaderboards and track your "Heroes" positions.

 E.g.:
 ```